gmanchon/sops-demo/README.md

 ```

 currently:
-- `.creds.yml` is encrypted with the gcp kms key and
+- `.creds.yml` is encrypted with both the gcp kms key and the age key
-- `.secrets.yml` is encrypted with the gcp kms key
+- `.secrets.yml` is encrypted with the gcp kms key only

 ## tests after removing the key from gcp kms